 - keep details of the removal and storage of the personal property for at least two years; and

 - upon request, advise the tenant or tenant’s representative that the personal property has been stored, or that it has been disposed of.

-Exceptions: There are two exceptions to the requirements listed above:
+Exceptions: There are three exceptions to the requirements listed above:

 After 60 days of storing personal property, a landlord can provide a 30 days notice of disposition to the tenant, or anyone who claims a security interest in the property, such as a creditor to whom the tenant still owes money.
 For example, a bank may have a lien on the tenant’s car if they have not fully paid off their car loan.
 In addition to notifying the tenant and interested parties, the landlord is required to publish the notice of disposition in a newspaper published in the same area as the rental property.

 - a description of the property;

 - a statement that the property will be disposed of unless, within 30 days, the person notified takes possession, establishes a right to possession, or makes an application to the court to establish a right to possession.

 If the landlord complies with these requirements, and no one claims the property, establishes a right to possession, or applies to the court to establish a right of possession, the landlord may dispose of or sell the property.
 The landlord is allowed to keep the proceeds of the sale up to an amount that covers the costs of removing, storing, and selling the property, notifying all interested parties, and any money owed to the landlord by the tenant.
 Any proceeds beyond this amount must be paid to the administrator of the Unclaimed Property Act.